redhat-composer-ai/documentation/content/demo/Run a Composer AI local env.md

 Run `mvn quarkus:dev -Dquarkus.profile=local` in the quarkus-llm-router directory.

 ## Chatbot-UI Install
- In a new terminal, cd into the chatbot-ui directory (from https://github.com/redhat-composer-ai/chatbot-ui)
+ In a new terminal, cd into the chatbot-ui directory (https://github.com/redhat-composer-ai/chatbot-ui)

  run `npm install`